-- for term life insurance, the sum insured payable upon death; - for income protection, the sum of the annual income payments if the insured became disabled and remained disabled for the remaining life of the contract; - for general insurance contracts it could be based on the expected level of cover (e.g. expected maximum valid claim), subject to the limit of indemnity (where applicable) or maximum probable loss e.g. for property insurance the full limit of indemnity might only be paid if the property is written off, but most claims are for much less.
-An alternative view is that it should be based on the expected level of cover (valid claim) and will be discussed as noted above at a later TRG.
+- for term life insurance, the sum insured payable upon death; - for income protection, the sum of the annual income payments if the insured became disabled and remained disabled for the remaining life of the contract; - for general insurance contracts it could be based on the expected level of cover (e.g. expected maximum valid claim), subject to the limit of indemnity (where applicable) or maximum probable loss - e.g. for property insurance the full limit of indemnity might only be paid if the property is written off, but most claims are for much less.